Zaptross/reactroles/README.md

 When a command is successful, the bot will remove the your message containing the command and update the roles selector accordingly.

-If unsuccessful, the bot will reply with an error message and usage then delete your message containing the command.
+If unsuccessful, the bot will reply with an error message and usage.

 # Setup